Applications for the 2019 bursary are now closed. Applications for the 2020 bursary will open on 1st August 2019

 - Have a current (within the last 12 months) eye report on file with Vision Australia

 - Be an Australian citizen or permanent resident

-- Be enrolling to study at an institution in Victoria, ACT, NSW, WA, Queensland, the Northern Territory or Tasmania
+- Be enrolling to study at an institution in Australia

 - Be enrolling to study in at least Certificate IV or higher accredited courses including undergraduate and postgraduate degrees (not a Foundation or Enabling course) at the start of the year or be already enrolled in such a course (preference may be given to those in the early stages of a course).
 The course must have a minimum 12 months remaining from January 2018 for those already enrolled